CoderUni/bottom_bar/README.md

 -  backgroundColor - Background Color of `BottomBar`
 -  height - Height of `BottomBar`
 -  padding - Padding of `BottomBar` container
+-  mainAxisAlignment - Describes how [BottomBarItems](#BottomBarItem) are horizontally laid out
 -  curve - `Curve` of animation
 -  duration - `Duration` of animation
 -  border - Border of [BottomBarItem](#BottomBarItem)'s background color